 Milky Way Locations

-There’s plenty of places you can setup to shoot the milky way at Mount Saint Helens.
+There’s plenty of places you can setup to shoot the milky way at Mount St Helens.
 Many of them are accessible and very close to parking.

 Castle Lake Viewpoint